Moist, super tall, flavor rich and easy strawberry muffins with ample of chocolate chips and sparkling crunchy tops!

 I mean look at them.
 They rise taller than mountains and shine brighter than stars!
 And where juicy strawberries chunks are involved, chocolate chips follow!
 These muffins are so dreamy.

-Inspite the fact that these muffins are super huge and bulky, there are no dry crumbs in sight.
+Inspite of the fact that these muffins are super huge and bulky, there are no dry crumbs in sight.
 Don't believe me.
 Look for yourself!

 So buttermilk it is!
 The king of all ingredients, producing super moist and tender muffins we all live for!